enghwa/MultiRegion-Serverless-Workshop/1_API/README.md

 #### High-level instructions

-You can now take the newly generated template and use it to create resources in AWS.
+You can now take the newly generated templates and use them to create resources in AWS.
 Go ahead and run the following CLI command:

 *Ireland*